lszzy/FWDebug/README.md

 * View the startup time, controller loading and network request time ("Time Profiler" entry or click the frame rate icon to quickly view the current controller time)
 * WKWebView request packet capture function (just check "Network History" after turning on the "App Config" switch)
 * WKWebView automatically injects the vConsole function (just turn on WKWebView after turning on the "App Config" switch)
+* WebSite static web server ("Web Server" entrance, the web file can be placed in Documents/website)

 ## Review
 For everyone concerned about the issue of shelf audit, in particular, explain: